syrop/syrop.github.io/_posts/2019-04-24-permissions-refactoring.markdown

 categories: jekyll update
 ---

-This article shows how to refactor the code handling permissions.
+This article shows how I refactored the code that is handling permissions in my [project][victor-events].

 ## Previous articles